 See below for an example of one variation:

 How to Play Texas Hold’em Bonus Poker

 This is a quick guide for one variation you might come across.
 This variation has only been around for a few months, with the only provider being Evolution.

 To start, you must place an ante bet, and have the choice to make side bets on the bonus and first five jackpots.
 The play unfolds as a normal Texas Hold’em game.
 If the dealer wins, you lose all bets made except bonus bets if applicable, and if you win you make even money on all the bets you made except the ante.
 The ante pays even money on a straight or higher, otherwise you push.
 The bonus bet then pays out a ratio based on your hand, the highest of which is 1000:1 for both the player and dealer.
 The First Five Jackpot pays out set amounts based on your final hand, while a royal flush earns you a progressive jackpot which fluctuates.

-With enticing bonuses like that, the future is looking glorious for the growth of live dealer poker!
-We hope to see you there!
+With enticing bonuses like offers in real money blackjack, the future is looking glorious for the growth of live dealer poker!